Ayanchak1990/snowflake_dummy_project/README.md

-# Snowflake Data Test - Starter Project(Solution By Ayan Chakraborty)
+# Snowflake Dummy Project - Starter Project(Solution By Ayan Chakraborty)

 ## Primary Diagonostic of the solution file provided and setup